tldr-pages/tldr/contributing-guides/style-guide.md

 ### Flags

-- Always use long flags when applicable, for example instead of `bash -c`, use `bash --command`, so the reader can understand the meaning of a flag.
+- Always use long flags when applicable, for example instead of `fish -c`, use `fish --command`, so the reader can understand the meaning of a flag.

 ### Special cases